codecollection/cms/phpmyadmin/doc/config.rst

     .. note::

-        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP` server is placed.
+        Please use this carefully, as this may allow users access to MySQL servers behind the firewall where your :term:`HTTP`
-        See also :config:option:`$cfg['ArbitraryServerRegexp']`.

-.. config:option:: $cfg['ArbitraryServerRegexp']

-    :type: string
-    :default: ``''``

-    Restricts the MySQL servers to which the user can log in when :config:option:`$cfg['AllowArbitraryServer']` is enabled by
-    matching the :term:`IP` or the hostname of the MySQL server to the given regular expression.
-The regular expression must be enclosed with a delimiter character.
+        server is placed.

 .. config:option:: $cfg['CaptchaLoginPublicKey']